BLME

 BLME (Bank of London and The Middle East) is a British independent Sharia’a compliant bank that is headquartered in London.
 As of 2013, it was the largest Islamic bank in Europe.

 It was founded in 2006 and offers financial services in three core areas: wealth management, commercial real estate finance and savings products.
 Bank of London and The Middle East is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.

 History

 BLME was first incorporated in London on 7 August 2006, originally under the name House of London and The Middle East, changing to Bank of London and The Middle East in July 2007.
 Humphrey Percy, Founder and CEO, met with the original sponsors, Boubyan Bank, establishing their common ambitions to build a market leading wholesale Islamic bank.

 BLME received authorisation from the Financial Services Authority (FSA) in July 2007 with a full set of permissions and European passporting.

 Since its launch the bank has grown significantly.
 In 2008 BLME completed their second private placement bringing their total capital base to £250million.
 BLME launched their Wealth Management division including a Private Bank and Asset Management offering in early 2009.

+In 2020, Boubyan Bank acquired a majority stake in BLME Holdings, increasing its ownership to 71.08% in February of that year.
+Boubyan Bank subsequently increased its stake further, holding 72.37% of BLME Holdings' voting shares as of 31 December 2025, making it the company's majority shareholder.